 Shake the container a few times and see if your toilet paper starts to dissolve.

 You may even discover that your current toilet paper is safe to use in your RV.
 There are several brands of RV-specific toilet paper, but these often come with a premium price tag.
-Many toilet papers labeled septic safe are typically RV safe as well, but you’ll want to confirm that by doing the shake test.
+Many toilet papers labeled septic safe are also typically RV safe, but you’ll want to confirm that by doing the shake test.

 Flush Your Black Tank Often

-By flushing your black tank, you help keep it clean and free of debris.
+Flushing your black tank, you help keep it clean and debris-free.
 The more debris left in your black tank, the greater the chance of a poop pyramid forming in your black tank.
 Regularly flushing your black tank will keep it clog-free and smelling fresh.

 Flushing your tank after each use is a great idea, especially if you only occasionally use your RV.
 If you use your RV for full-time travel, flush your system as often as you can.